 As the events.log keeps growing and rotating periodically, we need to choose "Monitor" option:

 Pick the "Files & Directories" source and guide Splunk to the events.log.
 The precise file location depends on your OS and can be found in the server configuration file.
 Confirm that you need to continuously monitor the file:

 Now we need to teach Splunk how to parse the event log lines.
 Pick the source type "Structured" -> "_json".
 Choose "Advanced" extraction, pick your timezone (this is important because the MC keeps all the data in UTC time).
 Put the "%s" into the timestamp format (which explains to Splunk that the time is stored in UNIXTIME format) and enter "event.ts" into the timestamp field, so that Splunk will know which JSON field contains the timestamp of the event.

 Leave the "Input settings" default values.

 Once you are done, jump into "Search app".

-Here are couple of useful searches in Splunk.
+Here is a couple of useful searches in Splunk.

 - Find out which agents are done with some particular folder sync

 event.event_type="folder_receive_finish" event.data.share="<share_id>" | table event.ts peer

-- Find out what was happening to particular file
+- Find out what was happening to a particular file

 event.data.path="<your_filename>" | table event.ts peer event.event_type